jonellwood/DungeonManager/README.md

 - Flesh out basic fields needed for a campaign.
 Make sure and add event.locals.user.is to insert statement for a new campaign to control access
 - Make create campaign route, form, and logic....
+- Use State to select a campaign, set as "Current Campaign" type value ... use this value to later select a Monster and "Add to campaign & encounter"

+### Encounters

+- Array of available mobs in a side menu, that can be clicked to insert into the encounter.
+- Encounter simulator.
+Formula to take player stats, mob stats, and simulated dice rolls to see probable outcomes and assign a difficulty score to an encounter. !!!

+### Clean Up

+- Fix wonky footer position